iti0201/iti0201/01-intro.md

 - The goal is to help you identify problems and improve your personal and overall learning process.
 - Also serves as a feedback system for the teaching team.
 - As an extra incentive, every reflection awards 1 point (0.1% of total points, 1.6% for 16 weeks).
+- Teammate feedback for each major task for improving teamwork.
 - One overall course reflection at the end of the semester.

 ---